Learning Koopman Eigenfunctions and Invariant Subspaces from Data: Symmetric Subspace Decomposition: Preliminaries

 \subsection{Extended Dynamic Mode Decomposition}

-The Koopman operator is generally infinite-dimensional, which impedes the use of conventional linear methods to compute the operator explicitly.
-To circumvent this issue, one can find finite-dimensional approximations for the Koopman operator using data-driven methods such as Extended Dynamic Mode Decomposition (EDMD).
-In this method, the data snapshots acquired from the system are lifted to a higher-dimensional space using a dictionary of functions and then the projection of the Koopman operator onto the span of the dictionary can be found by minimizing the sum of squares error.
-Formally, let $X,Y \in \real ^{N \times n}$ be $N$ data snapshots of the dynamical system~\eqref{eq:dynamical-sys}: if $x_i^T$ and $y_i^T$ denote the $i$th rows of $X$ and $Y$, respectively, this means that
+Our exposition here mainly follows~\cite{MOW-IGK-CWR:15}.
+As mentioned earlier, despite its linearly, the infinite-dimensional nature of the Koopman operator obstructs the use of efficient linear algebraic methods.
+One natural way to overcome this problem is finding finite-dimensional approximations for it.
+Extended Dynamic Mode Decomposition (EDMD) is a popular data-driven method to perform this task that lifts data snapshots acquired from the dynamical system to a higher-dimensional space using a predefined dictionary of functions.
+The projection of the action of the operator on the span of the dictionary can then be found by solving a least-squares problem.